croweman/node-in-memory-cache/README.md

 ## Cache - cache-memory object

-Object is used to create cacher instances, default configuration variables and scheduled object cleanup.
+Object is used to create cache instances, default configuration variables and scheduled object cleanup.

 ## create